 Students in Biomedical Science programs may take independent study courses in biomedical science, microbiology and/or health sciences.
 Students who excel in the BMS program (>3.0 GPA overall and in science/math) may be eligible to work on a research project, enabling them to collaborate with faculty in research laboratories.
-The independent study courses, BMS 481, BMS 498 and BMS 499 are for topics in biomedical sciences, BMS 482 and BMS 483, are for microbiology topics and HSC 498 and HSC 499 for topics in health sciences.
-A maximum of 8 independent study credits may count toward the science, health science or open electives in the biomedical sciences, microbiology & immunology or health science studies curriculum.
+The independent study courses BMS 498 and BMS 499 are for topics in biomedical sciences, BMS 482 and BMS 483, are for microbiology topics and HSC 498 for topics in health sciences.
+A maximum of 8 independent study credits may count toward the science, health science or open electives in the biomedical sciences, microbiology and immunology, or health science studies curriculum.

 For more information about the undergraduate biomedical sciences program, please contact the chair of the Department of Biomedical Sciences: Thomas Martin 203-582-3368.

 |BMS 482||Independent Study in Microbiology||1-4|